Tao Porchon-Lynch was a Grande Dame of Yoga.

 So Tao started teaching – and soon had a group of actresses at MGM as students such as Kathryn Grayson and Leslie Caron.
 Fitness guru Jack LaLanne gave Tao her first paying yoga teaching job.
 Tao later founded the Yoga Teacher’s Association (1979) and the Westchester Institute of Yoga (1982).
 She participated in Yoga for Peace in Israel in 1995 with 400 yogis from around the world including 95-year-old Indra Devi and T.K.V.
 Desikachar.
 She has since certified over 1,600 yoga teachers and has led over 35 yoga retreats in Bali, India, Morocco, Peru, and France.
 She has been an invited guest in places like Sri Lanka, Budapest, and Moscow, and even taught yoga to Department of Defense personnel at the Pentagon in 2012.
 Also in 2012, Tao was named Oldest Yoga Teacher by Guinness World Records.

-Tao’s philosophy on yoga is woven into how she lives her life.
+Tao’s philosophy on yoga was woven into how she lived her life.

 Tao taught that Vinyasa in yoga is not just linking up physical movements.
 It’s linking up from within – from our life force.
 Tao lived as if she is One with Eternal Energy allowing her to embody her mantra: There Is Nothing You Cannot Do.